-Running Programmes and Evaluating Functions
+Running Programs and Evaluating Functions

-After defining and storing a programme or function, you can use it from an application.
-All the applications can evaluate functions, but only the Calculator and Notes applications can run programmes.
+After defining and storing a program or function, you can use it from an application.
+All the applications can evaluate functions, but only the Calculator and Notes applications can run programs.

-The programme statements are executed in sequential order (although some commands alter the program flow).
+The program statements are executed in sequential order (although some commands alter the program flow).
 The output, if any, is displayed in the application's work area.

-- Programme execution continues until it reaches the last statement or a Stop command. - Function execution continues until it reaches a Return command.
+- Program execution continues until it reaches the last statement or a Stop command. - Function execution continues until it reaches a Return command.

-Running a Programme or Function from the Programme Editor
+Running a Program or Function from the Program Editor

-1. Make sure you have defined a programme or function and the Programme Editor is the active work area.

-2. Tap Tools $\beta$ and select Check Syntax & Store > Run.
+- Make sure you have defined a program or function and the Program Editor is the active work area. - 2.
+Tap Tools β and select Check Syntax & Store > Run.